 The COVID-19 pandemic has shown how deep-rooted inequities in the United States continue to perpetuate and harm low-income, minority, and disenfranchised communities.
 Black, Hispanic, and Latinx, and American Indian/Alaskan Native populations are at an increased risk of getting COVID-19, experiencing severe illness, and have higher rates of hospitalizations and deaths, when compared to White populations.

 The drivers of these inequities need to be quantified so that it is better understood which resources and interventions are the most appropriate and relevant for those communities.
 In tandem, policy interventions are being implemented domestically and globally with little empirical analysis that is connecting these interventions with specific trends in case incidence and the 'flattening' of the epidemic curve.

 To address these issues, researchers at the Johns Hopkins University School of Public Health (JHSPH) are embarking on three projects, with an overarching mission of describing this pandemic through an inequities and policy lens.
-The RICH-LIFE and Pandemic Pulse projects both will help characterize and quantify how COVID-19 is affecting populations in the United States.
+The RICH-LIFE and the National Pandemic Pulse projects both will help characterize and quantify how COVID-19 is affecting populations in the United States.
 The HIT-COVID project tracks policy interventions domestically (in the United States) and globally to better understand what interventions are being implemented and their effectiveness.